fsprojects/fantomas/docs/docs/contributors/Pull request ground rules.md

 ### Run a local build

-Finally, make sure to run `dotnet fake build`.
+Finally, make sure to run `dotnet fsi build.fsx`.
 Among other things, this will check the format of the code and will tell you, if your changes caused any tests to fail.

 ### Small steps